 - 10–12 sage leaves

-- 3 tablespoons extra virgin olive oil, like Rustichella d'Abruzzo Extra Virgin Olive Oil
+- 3 tablespoons Rustichella d'Abruzzo Extra Virgin Olive Oil

 - 2 teaspoons Wild Fennel Pollen

-- about 1 pound Rustichella d'Abruzzo PrimoGrano Sagne a Pezzi
+- 1 package Rustichella d'Abruzzo PrimoGrano Sagne a Pezzi

-- 1/3 cup Parmigiano-Reggiano, plus more for garnish
+- 1/3 cup grated Parmigiano-Reggiano, plus more for garnish

 - 1/2 cup chopped flat-leaf parsley

-Set aside 4 or 5 of the largest sage leaves to crip in oil and use for garnish.
-Chop the rest to make 1 or 2 tablespoons chopped sage.
+Set aside 5 of the largest sage leaves to crisp in oil and use for garnish.
+Chop the rest to make 1–2 tablespoons chopped sage.

-In a large heavy-bottomed saucepan, heat 2 tablespoons of the oil over medium heat, then add the onion and garlic.
-Remove the sausage meat from its casings and as soon as onion and garlic start to sizzle, crumble the ground sausage in.
-Let the sausage meat cook briefly, tossing and stirring it, until it has rendered out its fat.
-When it just stops being pink, stir in the chopped sage.
-If using fennel pollen and/or chili pepper, add them now.
+In a large heavy-bottomed saucepan, heat 2 tablespoons of the oil over medium heat, then add onion and garlic.
+Remove sausage meat from their casings and as soon as onion and garlic start to sizzle, crumble sausage into the saucepan.
+Let the sausage meat cook briefly, tossing and stirring, until it has rendered out its fat.
+When it is no longer pink, stir in chopped sage.
+If using fennel pollen and/or pepper flakes, add now.

 Bring a large pot of abundantly salted water to a rolling boil.

-Add the chopped squash to the sausage in the saucepan and turn up the heat to medium-high.
-Cook briskly until the squash is soft, cooked through, and some pieces are beginning to disintegrate.
-Keep the sauce just simmering over low heat while the pasta cooks.
+Add squash to the saucepan and turn up the heat to medium-high.
+Cook until squash is soft, cooked through, and some pieces are beginning to disintegrate.
+Keep the sauce simmering over low heat while the pasta cooks.

-When the pasta water is boiling vigorously, add the pasta, return to a boil and cook just a few minutes.
-When the pasta is al dente, stir a ladeful of pasta water into the sausage-squash sauce.
-Drain the pasta and turn it into a warm serving bowl.
-Add the sauce, along with the grated parmigiano, and toss.
-Garnish with chopped parsley and finally with the crisp-fried sage leaves.
-Serve immediately, passing more grated cheese at the table.
+When the water is boiling vigorously, add pasta, return to a boil and cook just a few minutes.
+When pasta is al dente, stir a ladleful of pasta water into the sausage-squash sauce.
+Drain pasta and pour it into a warm serving bowl.
+Add the sauce, along with grated parmigiano, and toss.
+Garnish with chopped parsley and finally with the crisp fried sage leaves.
+Serve immediately, passing more grated cheese around the table.